 - Cardiac pacing with a permanent cardiac pacemaker:

-- The treatment of choice to prevent syncope in patients with cardioinhibitory carotid sinus hypersensitivity (CSH), although permanent pacing intervention has been found to have no effect on fall rates in older patients with CSH.
+- The treatment of choice to prevent syncope in patients with cardioinhibitory CSH, although permanent pacing intervention has been found to have no effect on fall rates in older patients with CSH.

 - Cardiac pacing has little or no effect on the vasodepressor type of CSH.